 ***Side Note: I’ve found great solace recently through working with a Money Coach to get my finances in order and to get my mind wrapped around them.
 I can’t recommend Kristy Runzer of On Route Financial enough!

 Second, know how many hours you worked.

 Log in to your time tracking software and take a bird’s eye view look at how you spent your time this past year.
 I personally use Toggl to track my time.
+It’s gotten great reviews from freelancers like this one.
 I’ve heard great things about Freckle as well.